 Japan, known as the endless discovery country for travelers, live up to its tagline with 17 UNESCO World Heritage Sites pack into this relatively small size.
 The sites range from historical to nature and to cultural.

 Truly pack with all the wonders of the world from natural to man-made, you can be sure to be to be wow by the many tourist attractions here.
-If you are those who want to tick of the list of world heritage sites, Japan is one of the best place to start.
+If you are those who want to tick off the list of world heritage sites, Japan is one of the best places to start.

-Here are the list of Japan’s UNESCO World Heritage Sites:
+Here is the list of Japan’s UNESCO World Heritage Sites:

 Japan’s Cultural Heritage Sites

 One of the National Treasure of Japan, this area includes a variety of buildings found in Horyu-ji and Hokki-ji in Ikaruga, Nara Prefecture, Japan.
 The structures inscribed within the Buddhist monuments area are some of the oldest surviving wooden buildings in the world, dating back to 7th century.
 These structures illustrate the adaptation from Chinese Buddhist architecture to Japanese culture, reflecting the introduction of Buddhism to Japan from China.

 Fujisan, sacred place and source of artist inspiration

 Mount Fuji, although a natural phenomenon, had instead been designated as a cultural site instead due to it being a symbol and icon that had inspired many artists, poets and pilgrims for centuries.
 This symmetrically beautiful mountain had been featured in arts dated back to the 11th century and had made a deep impact on Western art.
 The inscribed property for this includes 25 sites that reflect the essence of the entire Fujisan sacred landscape, inclusive of Mount Fuji.

 Gusuku Sites and Related Properties of the Kingdom of Ryukyu